Babelomurex couturieri

 Babelomurex couturieri is a species of sea snail, a marine gastropod mollusc in the family Muricidae, the murex snails or rock snails.

 Description

 The length of the shell varies between 25 mm and 60 mm.
+The holotype measures 37 mm in length and 21 mm in diameter.

+(Original description) The shell is white, somewhat solid, and shaped like a kiosk, featuring spiral ridges and fine striations.
+The spire is elongated and sharply pointed.
+There are 8 angular whorls; the first ones are crowned above the angle with sickle-shaped spines.
+The body whorl is concavely depressed at its base, surrounded in that area by very small, spiny ridges, and showing at its periphery two larger, unequal ridges.
+The suture is crowned above with spines.
+The aperture is semi-oval and smooth on the inside.

 Distribution

 This marine species occurs off Vietnam, New Britain (in the Bismarck Archipelago) and Japan.